SkylineCommunications/dataminer-docs/release-notes/MbgNMS/MbgNMS_1.2.1.md

 #### Integration REST API V10 for Meinberg LANTIME IMS FDM [ID_36696]

-The REST API V10 for the Meinberg LANTIME IMS FDM has been integrated into the mbgNMS solution.
+The Meinberg LANTIME IMS FDM API V10 has been integrated into the mbgNMS solution.

 #### Integration REST API V10 for Meinberg LANTIME IMS PIO [ID_36697]

-The REST API V10 for the Meinberg LANTIME IMS PIO has been integrated into the mbgNMS solution.
+The Meinberg LANTIME IMS PIO API V10 has been integrated into the mbgNMS solution.

 #### Integration REST API V10 for Meinberg LANTIME IMS VSG [ID_36698]

-The REST API V10 for the Meinberg LANTIME IMS VSG has been integrated into the mbgNMS solution.
+The Meinberg LANTIME IMS VSG API V10 has been integrated into the mbgNMS solution.

 #### Integration REST API V10 for Meinberg LANTIME IMS VSI [ID_36699]

-The REST API V10 for the Meinberg LANTIME IMS VSI has been integrated into the mbgNMS solution.
+The Meinberg LANTIME IMS VSI API V10 has been integrated into the mbgNMS solution.

 #### Integration REST API V10 for Meinberg LANTIME IMS REL [ID_36700]

-The REST API V10 for the Meinberg LANTIME IMS REL has been integrated into the mbgNMS solution.
+The Meinberg LANTIME IMS REL API V10 has been integrated into the mbgNMS solution.

 ### Fixes